Asapgiri/dunakeke.hu/README.md

 - [x] email services
 - [x] Donations fail to update on site, if the user closes the simplepay site.
 - [x] Show simplepay ID
+- [x] File upload error... -> Generate files folder if does not exists...